Home

 Close observation is crucially important in this style of drawing.
 Sit and look at your subject.
 Find those facial characteristics about your subject that make him or her unique.
 Then make a series of preliminary drawings in which you experiment exaggerating the subject’s features, and decide which drawings don’t work and which drawings work.

-After observation, for the purposes of caricature, I saw Woody Allen as glasses, nose, intelligently thoughtful eyes, and frizzy hair.
+After observation, for the purposes of caricature, I saw this man as . . . glasses, nose, intelligently thoughtful eyes, and frizzy hair.

-The raised eyebrows and overly exaggerated furrowed brows, reinforce the thoughtfulness of this brilliant man.
+The raised eyebrows and overly exaggerated furrowed brows, reinforce this brilliant man's thoughtfulness.

 As in most caricatures, the body is very small in comparison to the head.
 This adds to the humour.
 However, the body can serve another purpose.
-In this case Allen is leaning on a typewriter, implying that he is either writing a screenplay or working on his next joke.
+In this case, he is leaning on a typewriter, implying that he is either writing or working on his next great idea.

 This entire piece is done with ink cross-hatching.
 Cross-hatching implies shading, but it is a series of intricate ink lines.
 In other words, there is absolutely no "smudging" in any of the shaded areas.